-|The cast of Shakespeare Theatre Company’s The Taming of the Shrew, directed by Ed Sylvanus Iskandar. |
+|The cast of Shakespeare Theatre Company’s production of Romeo & Juliet, |

+directed by Alan Paul.
 Photo by Scott Suchman.

 What I return to when I consider this Romeo and Juliet is not the imperfections, but the way in which, more so than in any other Romeo and Juliet I've seen in recent years, I found myself rooting for these crazy kids: couldn't they, just this once, make it?
 Could we at least pull a West Side Story here?
 No?
 Ah, well.
 I might have some quibbles, but Alan Paul's production reminded me of so many reasons why Romeo and Juliet is a genuinely good play.
 With something so familiar, we can sometimes forget that simple truth, but here, it's hard to deny.
 I imagine that this production may not be popular with everyone, but for my taste, I can see the thought and care that went into creating its heart.
 I can appreciate the actors' text work that shapes the verse, and I can hope that this production will grab some students at the school matinee and make them feel the tug on their hearts that Shakespeare can also be for them.